-- 3. The maximum time allowed for transfer students who need less than the full course requirements or part-time students will be determined based on 70% of the scheduled hours.
-Ogle School evaluation periods are based on actual hours completed and students are evaluated for Satisfactory Academic Progress as follows: - a.
-Cosmetology 455 hrs & 13 wks, 910 hrs & 26 wks, 1205 hrs & 35 wks - b.
-Esthetics 375 hrs & 11 wks c.
+3. The maximum time allowed for transfer students who need less than the full course requirements or parttime students will be determined based on 70% of the scheduled hours.
+Ogle School evaluation periods are based on actual hours completed.
+Students are evaluated for Satisfactory Academic Progress upon meeting both oncampus and hybrid program benchmarks as follows:

+- a.
+Cosmetology 450 hrs, 900 hrs, 950 hrs

+- b.
+Esthetics 375 hrs

+- c.
 Instructor 250 hrs